 Dentures can replace a full arch of teeth with a single dental prosthetic because all of the teeth are molded together.
 They do need to be removed and cleaned daily, however.
 If you want a long-term solution that you do not have to remove for cleaning, you may be a good candidate for Teeth-in-a-Day or implant-retained dentures.

-Talk to your oral surgeon about the pros and cons of both dentures and dental implants to determine which may be the best option for you, and what you are a good candidate for.
+Talk to your oral surgeon about the pros and cons of both dentures and dental implants to determine which may be the recommended option for you, and what you are a good candidate for.
 It may come down to personal preference and which dental prosthetic you feel most comfortable with.

 I am Considering Dentures